Fed rate hike seen in June 2015 as traders hedge against taper

 With millions of put options on Eurodollar futures set to expire at the Chicago Mercantile Exchange on Friday, traders are making purchases of new puts to replace expiring ones, said John Brady, managing director of global futures at RJ O'Brien in Chicago, essentially re-upping on insurance against a Fed taper.

-"As economic Armageddon not only failed to show up but the economy actually accelerated, they are risks greater than otherwise that the Fed begins to taper," Brady said.
+"As economic Armageddon not only failed to show up but the economy actually accelerated, the are risks greater than otherwise that the Fed begins to taper," Brady said.

 Added to that, he said, is the unexpected news this week that former Bank of Israel chief Stanley Fischer has been asked to take the No. 2 spot at the Fed once Vice Chair Janet Yellen takes the reins from Fed Chair Ben Bernanke, whose terms ends early next year.